pc4covid19/pharmacodynamics2GUI/README.md

 # pharmacodynamics2GUI
-nanoHUB GUI for pharmacodynamics submodel (https://github.com/pc4covid19/pharmacodynamics-submodel), please see https://github.com/pc4covid19/COVID19 for full model information
+This repository contains code and data for the nanoHUB app: https://nanohub.org/tools/virion2pbpd, which is for COVID19 pharmacodynamics submodel (https://github.com/pc4covid19/pharmacodynamics-submodel), please see https://github.com/pc4covid19/COVID19 for full model information

 * * *